HubioLabs/tauri-plugin-structure-manager/README.md

-# Tauri Directory Manager
+# Tauri Structure Manager

-A Tauri plugin to manage and create directory structures for your Hubio/Tauri application.
+A Tauri plugin for organizing and managing project directories in Hubio/Tauri applications.

 ## Usage